Rod Smith (American football coach)

-Rod Smith (born February 22, 1973) is an American football coach and former player who is currently the offensive coordinator at Jacksonville State University.
-Prior to that, he was an offensive analyst at the University of Virginia.
-Smith has also served as the interim head coach, offensive coordinator and quarterbacks coach at the University of Illinois at Urbana–Champaign.
+Rod Smith (born February 22, 1973) is an American football coach and former player who is currently the offensive coordinator at Marshall.
+Smith previously served as the interim head coach, offensive coordinator and quarterbacks coach at Jacksonville State and Illinois.

 Playing career

 Smith played college football as a quarterback at Glenville State College from 1993 to 1996, where he played for head coach Rich Rodriguez.

 Coaching career

 After graduating from Glenville State in 1997, Smith was hired to be the offensive coordinator on his father's coaching staff at Franklin High School in West Virginia.
 He spent time as the offensive coordinator at both Urbana University in Ohio and West Virginia Tech before reuniting with Rodriguez at both Clemson and West Virginia as a graduate assistant.
 He was hired by Jim Leavitt to be the passing game coordinator and quarterbacks coach at South Florida and was promoted to offensive coordinator for the 2005 season.
 Smith resigned from South Florida after the 2006 season to reunite with Rich Rodriguez at West Virginia as the team's quarterbacks coach.